 This model produces distinct predictions depending on the donor's goals.
 Consider two hypothetical donors, Alpha and Beta.
 Assume that Alpha is motivated primarily by access; that is, she hopes that her contribution will, at the very least, ensure that her lobbyist's calls get returned if candidate A wins.
 Alpha is less concerned with electing a like-minded candidate than with being on the winner's good side.
 With B defined in this manner, p will rise with the candidate's probability of victory; as long as candidate A wins, Alpha can feel confident that her donation will guarantee a minimal amount of access.

-By contrast, suppose that Beta is motivated primarily by ideological or policy goals, such as gay marriage.
-Beta's goal is not mere access, but actual policy change; as such, he hopes that his contribution will enable candidate A to defeat candidate B, thus ensuring that Beta's preferred candidate wins.
-With B defined in this manner, P will be highest in the most competitive races.
+Alternatively, suppose that Beta is motivated primarily by ideological or policy goals; he hopes that his contribution will enable candidate A to defeat candidate B, thus ensuring that Beta's preferred candidate wins.
+With B defined in this manner, p will be highest in the most competitive races.
 Beta has little interest in contributing to a candidate with no chance of victory, nor does he desire to contribute to a candidate who is virtually assured of victory; his goals are best met by contributing to marginal candidacies, wherever they occur.

 Figure 1 illustrates the basic difference between Alpha and Beta.
 The probability that Alpha's donation will yield the benefits she seeks depends only on whether candidate A wins; by contrast, the probability that Beta's donation will yield the benefits he seeks depends only on whether his contribution changes the outcome of the election.
 But although Alpha and Beta differ as to whether they prefer to donate to safe or marginal candidates, they agree on one thing: Neither hypothetical donor would waste any money on a candidate with little chance of winning.
 Previous research has shown that both types of campaign donor exist (Thompson et al. 1994.).
 Depending on which type predominates, we might observe either marginal races or favored incumbents raising the most money.
-But regardless of which type predominates, we will not observe hopeless candidates raising much money-a point critical to my argument.
+But regardless of which type predominates, we will not observe hopeless candidates raising much money.